rails/rails/guides/source/active_record_basics.md

 ```

 This will create a `Product` model, mapped to a `products` table in the
-database.
-Using `ApplicationRecord`, each column in the table is mapped to attributes of the `Product` class.
-And an instance of the `Product` can represent a row in the `products` table.
+database, where each column in the table is mapped to attributes of the `Product` class.
+An instance of `Product` can represent a row in the `products` table.
 The `products` table can be created using an SQL statement like this:

 ```sql
 CREATE TABLE products (